-Weekly meal plan
+Weekly meal plan 02/28

-- DINNER: Sausage, tomatoes and spinach pasta.
+Tuesday: Sausage, tomatoes and spinach pasta.
 I will base this from the recipe on the blog but might do a zucchini noodles version for me.

 - LUNCH: Flat bread pizzas.
-Since I need easy this is great and everyone can make their own "pizza" wile I can have mine with a cauliflower thin ( that you can find everywhere now, plus I keep them in the freezer so I always have some at hand)
+Since I need easy this is great and everyone can make their own "pizza" while I can have mine with a cauliflower thin ( that you can find everywhere now, plus I keep them in the freezer so I always have some at hand)

 - DINNER: Fried rice.
 This is where all the frozen veggies will come in handy.
 This kind of dish is perfect to clean up the fridge of any veggies left behind and can be complemented with lots of different options: tofu, leftover chicken, eggs, ground meat, vegetarian,....